DynamoDB Sort Key - The Ultimate Guide [w/ Code Examples]

 1. Can we update the sort key in DynamoDB?

-No, you can not update the sort key after the table is provisioned.
-However, you can create a new table and put the existing data in the newly created table, and delete the old table.
+No, you cannot update the sort key after the table is provisioned.
+However, you can create a new table, migrate the existing data to the newly created table, and delete the old table.

 2. Can we query DynamoDB without a sort key?